Agrarsense

 RGB camera acts as a regular camera capturing images from the scene.

+This camera only has the base camera parameters.
 See above for parameters

 Image